Frequently Asked Questions

 Finally, there is interest and appetite from Cypriot researchers to participate in the creation of spin-offs.

-Cyprus Seeds is registered as a non-profit private entity.
-It is an independent organization that aims to support innovative academic research.
+Cyprus Seeds is registered as a not-for-profit private entity.
+It is an independent organisation that aims to support innovative academic research.

 No, Cyprus Seeds does not have any age limit or restrictions.

 Yes.
 Cyprus Seeds contributes to strengthening the economic conditions in Cyprus and creating promising jobs.

 No. Nationality does not play a role – provided that you have the necessary work permits and plan to establish your company in Cyprus

 Yes, research projects from any sector and area are eligible to apply.

 A consortium is an association of several companies.
 Unlike other funding programmes, Cyprus Seeds is not placing a premium on applications where consortiums are in place.

 No application fee is required to apply for the Cyprus Seeds Programme.

 No, co-funding is recommended by Cyprus Seeds to the Host Institution–it is, in no manner, a requirement for participation in the Programme.
 Cyprus Seeds believes it is important for Host Institutions to be engaged in the commercialisation process of their research groups.
 To this effect, Cyprus Seeds suggests that Host Institutions co-fund projects selected by Cyprus Seeds.

 Cyprus Seeds offers a number of practical workshops: